johnpapa/angular-ngrx-data/docs/entity-metadata.md

 ## Metadata Properties

-The `EntityMedata<T>` interface describes aspects of an entity type that tell the _ngrx-data_ library how to manage collections of entity data of type `T`.
+The `EntityMetadata<T>` interface describes aspects of an entity type that tell the _ngrx-data_ library how to manage collections of entity data of type `T`.

 Type `T` is your application's TypeScript representation of that entity; it can be an interface or a class.